iBug/Junk-Bank-System/README.md

 docker exec <container name> bundle exec rake db:seed
 ```

-The name of the container may vary depending on how you spun it up.
+The name of the container may vary depending on how you spun it up, for example `jbs` or `junk-bank-system_app_1`.
 Find the correct container for yourself, which should be based on the image `ibugone/junk-bank-system:latest` or similar.

 ## Manual setup

 ### Environment

-Development and testing was done using stock [Ruby 2.7.0p0 in Ubuntu Focal][ruby-focal] and Rails 6.0.3.1 (provided in `Gemfile.lock`).
+Development and testing was done using stock [Ruby 2.7.0p0 in Ubuntu Focal][ruby-focal] and Rails 6.0 (provided in `Gemfile.lock`).
 Theoretically Ruby 2.5 to 2.7 should all work so feel free to use whichever is available.

 Windows and macOS are **not** tested so please prepare for possible problems when running on these platforms.